 Though the economy has experienced a positive turnaround, it’s in an unstable place due to the federal money policy established a few years ago.
 Marked inflation is expected once the Fed shifts its monetary policy once again.
 What’s more, the national debt crisis continues, which is sure to create economic struggle.
 Yet, despite the foreseeable economical challenges, people still need food.
 So, hopefully the agricultural industry won’t be hit too hard as growers will still have a market.

 Here’s hoping that the fruits of your labor will pay off in 2014!

 Need help with farmland financing?
 Our AgAmerica farm loans cover all facets of farming, from smaller blueberry farms to vast apple farms.
 When it’s time to plant your next row crop, expand your groves, or enhance your operation, these ag loans are a great option.
-Bankers South is proud to be the only ag lending company in the Southeast authorized to offer AgAmerica agricultural loans.
+AgAmerica Lending is proud to be the only ag lending company in the Southeast authorized to offer AgAmerica agricultural loans.
 For more information on these ag loan types, contact us!